 - Everyone should find out what their health insurance policy covers and demand fair and reasonable coverage for emergency care.

 - States that seek to ban balance billing without ensuring fair coverage of emergency care will create huge benefits for health insurance companies while endangering patients and the medical safety net.

 - Patients and physicians must work together to combat these harmful practices by health insurance companies.
 (Contact your state legislators.)

-[i] Morning Consult conducted a survey of 2,016 registered voters on September 8-10, 2016, on behalf of the American College of Emergency Physicians, using 2016 scientifically selected registered voters.
+[ii] Morning Consult.
+2017.
+This survey was conducted by Morning Consult with 1,791 registered voters as a national tracking poll on February 9-10, 2017, on behalf of the American College of Emergency Physicians.
 There is a margin of error of ± 2 percent.